AbdullahTaher93/CCMYproject/docs/hito4.md

 # Milestone 4

-In this part we will create VM by using the [Azure](https://Azure.microsoft.com) CLI tool, then we will deploye our app on Azure in a virtual machine with [Debian 9](https://www.debian.org/intro/why_debian), and we will add Mongodb into our app ....
+In this part we will create a VM by using the [Azure](https://Azure.microsoft.com) CLI tool, then we will deploye our app on Azure in a virtual machine with [Debian 9](https://www.debian.org/intro/why_debian), and we will add Mongodb into our app, and we will create a new class

 #### In this part we are going to use Mongodb in Our App..